zacfpearson/sentiment-analysis-mean-app/README.md

 ### No Docker
 See README in `sentiment-analysis-mean-app`

-## Start MongoDB

-This app depends on a MongoDB server running on the same bridge network with the resovable hostname `sentiment-analysis-db`.
-The easiest way to get a mongo database up and runnign is with their Docker image.
-`docker run --network=sentiment-analysis-bridge --name=sentiment-analysis-db --rm mongo:bionic`

 ## Start redis

 This app depends on a redis server running on the same bridge network with the resovable hostname `sentiment-analysis-broker`.
 The easiest way to get redis up and runnign is with their Docker image.